keithflower/defeasible_reasoning/README.md

 ## Architecture

 The ClojureScript implementation maintains the same overall structure as the original Python code.
-All comments reference the corresponding Python lines and functions for easy cross-reference.
+All comments reference the corresponding Python lines and functions for cross-reference.